 Bioinformatics approaches are used in genome annotations of CYP genes and phylogenetic studies that raise functional hypotheses regarding novel CYP sequences.
 With each new genome completed, an array of CYP sequences are identified for which functional knowledge is lacking.
 Our basic science research is directly aimed at uncovering the function of these novel genes and understanding the capacity of CYP systems in aquatic species.

-This research has been funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery and Accelerator Programs, the Canadian Foundation of Innovation (CFI), and Ontario Innovation Trust (OIT), and US Environmental Protection Agency.
+This research has been funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery and Accelerator Programs, the Canadian Foundation of Innovation (CFI), Ontario Innovation Trust (OIT), and US Environmental Protection Agency.